Reactive-Network/documentation/docs/education/use-cases/index.md

 The [Approval Magic Demo](use-case-2.md) extends reactive and subscription-based concepts to implement an approval-based token exchange across multiple chains.

-If you have an idea for another use case, feel free to submit and turn it into a bounty, using our [Unicornization](https://reactive.network/unicornization) or [Hackathon](https://reactive.network/hackathon) program.
+If you have an idea for another use case, feel free to submit and turn it into a bounty, using our [Unicornization](https://reactive.network/unicornization) program.

 ## GitHub Repository